 - you already get Housing Benefit

-- we have contacted you because the DWP have passed us your details from another benefit claim so we can check if you can get Council Tax Support
+- we have contacted you because the DWP have passed us your details from another welfare benefit claim so that we can check if you can get Council Tax Support

-In either of these situations, all you need to do is fill in our declaration to claim Council Tax Support form to say you are happy for us to use the details we already have from your other benefit claim.
+In either of these situations, all you need to do is fill in our declaration to claim Council Tax Support form to say you are happy for us to use the details we already have from your other welfare benefit claim.
 You will need your national insurance number.
 The form takes about 5 minutes.
 We will contact you if we need any extra information.
+To apply for Council Tax Support using the declaration form see claiming benefits online.

 What happens after you apply